 Medicago truncatula, a close relative of the alfalfa sprouts you’ve seen in salad bars, is a model for research on the legume-rhizobium mutualism.
 It grows quickly and can tolerate cramped quarters in big greenhouse experiments, and its genome is relatively small and structurally simple, so it can be sequenced for relatively little expense.
 Excellent genomic resources for M. truncatula have allowed identification of genes that important for the symbiosis, and some of these genes show signs of local adaptation to different populations of rhizobia.
 Other studies have identified genes adapted to different climates across the species’ native range.
 This is a starting point to study the role these M. truncatula genes — which have adapted to different environments in space — will play in the adaptation of populations over time, as they coevolve with rhizobia and cope with changing climate.

-Stanton-Geddes J, T Paape, B Epstein, R Briskine, JB Yoder, J Mudge, AK Bharti, AD Farmer, P Zhou, R Denny, GD May, S Erlandson, M Sugawara, MJ Sadowsky, ND Young, and P Tiffin.
+Stanton-Geddes J, T Paape, B Epstein, R Briskine, JB Yoder, J Mudge, AK Bharti, AD Farmer, P Zhou, R Denny, GD May, S Erlandson, M Sugawara, MJ Sadowsky, ND Young, P Tiffin.
 2013.
-Candidate genes and genetic architecture revealed by whole-genome, sequence-based association genetics in Medicago truncatula.
-PLOS ONE 8(5): e65688. doi: 10.1371/journal.pone.0065688
+Candidate genes and genetic architecture of symbiotic and agronomic traits revealed by whole-genome, sequence-based association genetics in Medicago truncatula.
+PLOS ONE.
+8(5): e65688. doi: 10.1371/journal.pone.0065688.
+Full text (open access).

 Evolutionary and coevolutionary modeling